MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Methodology

-Given the inherent limitations of existing small-target detection methods in integrating global semantics and achieving cross-layer feature fusion, this paper introduces the PCBAM module.
+Considering the intrinsic constraints of current small-target detection approaches in integrating global semantics and achieving cross-layer feature fusion, this paper introduces the PCBAM module.
 Its design is inspired by the cross-modal interaction paradigm proposed in \cite{pramanik2024dau} and has been optimized to better suit infrared small-target detection tasks.
 PCBAM deeply integrates the position attention mechanism (PAM) with the channel-spatial attention module CBAM \cite{woo2018cbam} through an adaptive recalibration strategy and a dual-branch parallel architecture.
 By employing a dynamic weight allocation mechanism, PCBAM ensures the precise alignment of multi-granularity features, establishing global contextual dependencies along the channel dimension while leveraging spatial attention to guide geometric associations among local features.
 This ultimately forms a parameter-adaptive feature enhancement pathway.
-The experimental results demonstrate that PCBAM offers significant advantages in optimizing feature weight distributions and facilitating deep interactions between global and local information.
+The experimental findings indicate that PCBAM provides notable improvements in refining feature weight allocation and promoting comprehensive interactions between holistic context and fine-grained details.
 To further explore the specific operational principles of the PCBAM module, we next provide a detailed mathematical analysis of its processing of the input feature $F$.
-For a given input feature $F$ with dimensions \( \text{C} \times \text{H} \times \text{W} \), where $\text{C}$, $\text{H}$, and $\text{W}$ denote the number of channels, height, and width, respectively.
+Given an input feature map $F$ with dimensions \( \text{C} \times \text{H} \times \text{W} \), where $\text{C}$, $\text{H}$, and $\text{W}$ denote the number of channels, height, and width, respectively.
 The PCBAM process is as follows.
-Initially, $F$ undergoes transformation within the channel attention module (CAM) to obtain \( F_C \).
+Initially, $F$ undergoes transformation within the channel attention module (CAM) to obtain \( F_C \):